ubccpsc/classy/docs/developer/bootstrap.md

 1. [ ] Portal backend, Portal frontend, and AutoTest all compile
 2. [ ] `yarn lint` is clean (`yarn lint:fix` to apply)
 3. [ ] Portal and AutoTest suites pass
+4. [ ] `docker build -f packages/portal/Dockerfile .` and the AutoTest equivalent succeed — whenever
+   a `package.json`, an import, or a `Dockerfile` changed
-4. [ ] Containers build and come up — only when changing something they depend on
+5. [ ] The stack comes up — only when changing something it depends on at runtime

-Items 1–3 are exactly what `build_and_test` checks.
+Items 1–3 are exactly what `build_and_test` checks; item 4 is the first step of `build_only`, and the only one of these that catches a dependency declared in the wrong workspace.
 Some specs behave differently locally than on CI (the AutoTest Docker ones, and anything gated on live GitHub), so a green local run is not proof of a green build, nor the reverse.